openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 For the "Access Token Injection with ID Token Replay" attack, the attacker tricks a client under his control to start a normal authorization flow to obtain an authorization response with an ID Token.
 The ID Token is replayed along with a phished access token at the token endpoint (which is misconfigured in the client to point to an attacker-controlled URL).
 The attacker then gains access to resources of the honest resource owner through the client.

-Misconfigured endpoints are mitigated by using metadata in the authorization server's published metadata document as defined in [OIDD] or [RFC8414].
+Misconfigured endpoints are mitigated by using metadata in the authorization server's published metadata document as defined in [OIDD] or [RFC 8414].

 ID Token replay can be mitigated by requiring the `at_hash` in the token endpoint's ID Token response to verify the validity of the access token.

 ## 8.4 Attacks that modify authorization requests and responses

 ### 8.4.1 Introduction
-In [RFC6749] the authorization request and responses are not integrity protected.
+In [RFC 6749] the authorization request and responses are not integrity protected.
 Thus, an attacker can modify them.

 ### 8.4.2 Authorization request parameter injection attack

-In [RFC6749], the authorization request is sent as a query parameter.
+In [RFC 6749], the authorization request is sent as a query parameter.
-Although [RFC6749] mandates the use of TLS, the TLS is terminated in the browser and thus not protected within the browser; as a result an attacker can tamper the authorization request and insert any parameter values.
+Although [RFC 6749] mandates the use of TLS, the TLS is terminated in the browser and thus not protected within the browser; as a result an attacker can tamper the authorization request and insert any parameter values.

 The use of a `request` object or `request_uri` in the authorization request will prevent tampering with the request parameters.